juna718/CS421NLPproject/Project README.txt

 # CS421NLPproject

+## Team Information
-Teammate 1 NAME: Hamza Mansoor - smans4@uic.edu
+- **Teammate 1 NAME**: Hamza Mansoor - smans4@uic.edu
-Teammate 2 NAME: Junha Liu - jliu238@uic.edu
+- **Teammate 2 NAME**: Junha Liu - jliu238@uic.edu

-Project files & functions:
+## Project Files & Functions

-- sample_code_1.py:
+### sample_code_1.py:

-  - calculate_average_length function calculates the average sentence length from a corpus of texts.
+- `calculate_average_length`: Calculates the average sentence length from a corpus of texts

-  - count_sentences function calculates scoring criterion a (number of sentences and lengths)
+- `count_sentences`: Calculates scoring criterion a (number of sentences and lengths).

-  - compute_sentence_score function calculates scoring criterion a (sentence score)
+- `compute_sentence_score`: Calculates scoring criterion a (sentence score).

-  - remove_punctuation function removes all punctuation from the provided text.
+- `remove_punctuation`: Removes all punctuation from the provided text.

-  - spelling_mistakes function identifies spelling mistakes within an essay.
+- `spelling_mistakes`: Identifies spelling mistakes within an essay.

-  - spelling_mistakes_to_score function converts the count of unique spelling mistakes identified by the spelling_mistakes function into a numeric score.
-The scoring system is tiered, with a range from 0 (excessive mistakes) to 4 (no mistakes), allowing for a quantifiable measure of spelling accuracy in the essay.
+- `spelling_mistakes_to_score`: Converts the count of unique spelling mistakes identified by the `spelling_mistakes` function into a numeric score.
+The scoring system is tiered, with a range from 0 (excessive mistakes) to 4 (no mistakes), providing a quantifiable measure of spelling accuracy in the essay.

-  - Calculates the average sentence length from a corpus of texts.

-- sample_code_2.py:
+### sample_code_2.py:
+- `string_to_vec`: Converts a sentence into an average word vector, focusing on content words with vectors.

+- `cosine_similarity`: Computes the cosine similarity between two vectors, used in determining essay coherence and topic relevance.

+- `essay_address_topic` (Part d.i): Computes how well the essay addresses the prompt using cosine similarity between the prompt's topic vector and the essay's average sentence vector.

+- `essay_coherence` (Part d.ii): Analyzes the coherence of the essay by examining cosine similarities between consecutive sentences, reflecting on the essay's internal logical flow.

+- `analyze_essay_coherence_and_topic`: Integrates analyses for both topic relevance (d.i) and coherence (d.ii) of an essay.

-  - subject_verb_agreement_errors function identifies sentences with subject-verb agreement errors.
+- `subject_verb_agreement_errors`: Identifies sentences with subject-verb agreement errors.

-  - verb_tense_errors function identifies sentences that mix past tense and non-past tense verbs, which can indicate tense inconsistency errors.
-It tokenizes the essay into sentences, tags each word with its part of speech, and counts the types of verb tenses.
-Sentences containing both past and non-past tense verbs are marked as error.
+- `verb_tense_errors`: Identifies sentences that mix past and non-past tense verbs, highlighting tense inconsistency errors.

-  - missing_verb_extra_verb_errors function detects sentences with either missing verbs or an excessive number of verbs.
-It assesses the expected number of verbs based on the presence of conjunctions, prepositions, and other linking parts of speech, comparing it to the actual count of verbs in the sentence.
-Sentences that don't meet the expected verb count are considered to have errors.
+- `missing_verb_extra_verb_errors`: Detects sentences with either missing verbs or an excessive number of verbs, assessing grammatical accuracy.

-  - total_verb_errors function aggregates verb-related errors from the verb_tense_errors and missing_verb_extra_verb_errors functions into a set of unique error-containing sentences.
+- `total_verb_errors`: Aggregates verb-related errors into a set of unique error-containing sentences.

-  - verb_errors_to_score function quantifies the severity of verb-related errors by converting the count of unique error-containing sentences into a numeric score.
-The scoring system ranges from 1 (excessive mistakes) to 5 (no mistakes), allowing for a measurable assessment of verb usage and grammatical accuracy in the essay.
+- `verb_errors_to_score`: Quantifies the severity of verb-related errors into a numeric score, ranging from 1 (excessive mistakes) to 5 (no mistakes).

-- run_project.py
+### run_project.py
+- This script is the main entry point for processing essays.
+It uses functions from `sample_code_1.py` and `sample_code_2.py` to perform a comprehensive analysis of essays, including counting sentences, detecting spelling mistakes, analyzing verb errors, and assessing both topic relevance and coherence.

-Packages used:
+## Packages Used:
-- SpaCY
-- Numpy
-- spellchecker
+- **SpaCy**: Utilized for NLP tasks, particularly for tokenization and word vector computations.
+- **NumPy**: Used for numerical operations, especially in vector calculations and statistics.
+- **spellchecker**: Employed to identify and score spelling mistakes within the essays.